TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/cluster-health.md

 showAsideToc: true
 ---

-For staying aware of potential issues with your deployment, the Yugabyte Platform has the capability to check on each individual universe for several types of issues and proactively send out email alerts when problems arise.
+For staying aware of potential issues with your deployment, the ZNbase Platform has the capability to check on each individual universe for several types of issues and proactively send out email alerts when problems arise.

 ## How to enable and tweak

-To configure health checking, visit your profile page in the YugabyteDB Admin Console by clicking the top-right dropdown featuring your account email and then clicking on the **Profile** entry.
+To configure health checking, visit your profile page in the ZNbaseDB Admin Console by clicking the top-right dropdown featuring your account email and then clicking on the **Profile** entry.

 ![Profile Dropdown](/images/ee/health/profile-button.png)